luke1212/AndroidWeatherApp/README.md

 # AndroidWeatherApp
-This app is for CPRE 388 Finial Project
+This app is done by following YouTube tutorial(https://www.youtube.com/watch?v=awYSrhUZQL0&list=WL&index=15&t=0s) to practice how to create an weather app